veeso/tui-realm/README.md

 ---

-## Standard component library 🎨
+## Standard components library 🎨

 Tui-realm comes with an optional standard library of components I thought may be useful for most of the applications.
-If you want to use it, just enabled the `with-components` feature in your `Cargo.toml`.
+If you want to use it, just enable the `with-components` feature in your `Cargo.toml`.

 For each component, the standard library provides a `PropsBuilder` in the same module (e.g. `input::Input => input::InputPropsBuilder`), which provides methods to set only the properties actually used by the component.